Insurance Questions

 My client has advised me that she is pregnant / breastfeeding, can I still offer them a treatment?

+For all treatments on our accepted treatment list other than massage and reflexology, if the manufacturer’s instructions for use of the products or equipment, stipulates a restriction for use during pregnancy or when breastfeeding, this must be adhered to for insurance to be in place.
+If there are no restrictions stated in the manufacturers’ instructions for use of the product or equipment, then you must adhere to the following for insurance to be in place.
+Insurers expect you to adhere to the list of contraindications and restrictions to treatment that you have been taught in your treatment training course.
 It is an insurance requirement that if the client has notified you during the pre-treatment, informed consent process; of a pre-existing health condition that would infer a contraindication to such a treatment, that you request that the client obtained consent from their GP, Midwife or Specialist Medical Consultant that they can receive such a treatment.
 We would always recommend that this is obtained in writing, as this is your best form of defence, if ever a claim is made against you for personal injury.
+The confirmation that the treatment can go ahead, must be noted/saved in the client's records and retained for a period of at least 5 years from the date of treatment and, in the case of a minor, for a period of at least five years after that minor attains majority.

 My client has notified me during the consultation that they have a pre-existing medical condition that would infer a contraindication to such treatment.
 Can I still treat them?

+If the manufacturer’s instructions for use of the products or equipment, stipulates a restriction because of a particular medical condition, this must be adhered to for insurance to be in place.
+If there are no restrictions stated in the manufacturers’ instructions for use of the product or equipment, then you must adhere to the following for insurance to be in place.
+Insurers expect you to adhere to the contraindications and restrictions to treatment that you have been taught in your treatment training course.
 It is a condition of insurance that if the client has notified you during the pre-treatment, informed consent process; of a pre-existing health condition that would infer a contraindication to such a treatment, that you request that the client obtained consent from their GP or Specialist Medical Consultant that they can receive such a treatment.
 We would always recommend that this is obtained in writing, as this is your best form of defence, if ever a claim is made against you for personal injury.
+The confirmation that the treatment can go ahead, must be noted/saved in the client's records and retained for a period of at least 5 years from the date of treatment and, in the case of a minor, for a period of at least five years after that minor attains majority.

 Would I be insured to offer beauty, nail, hairdressing, massage or holistic treatments in a hospital, nursing, care home or hospice?